nhoizey/vscode-gremlins/README.md

 ## Features

 - When there is a zero-width space in the code, the extension shows a red bar
+- When there is a zero-width non-joiner in the code, the extension shows a red bar
 - A few characters that can be harmful have a light red or orange background
   - Non-breaking spaces
   - Left and right double quotation marks